txt/ase19/docs/hw8.md

 - Important: learn from _all_ the data in cluster1 and cluster2 (not just the centroids)

-Hand in the print out of the trees
+Hand in a file `trees.md` showing  a  print out of the trees

 Hand in a  file `comment.md`:
  good knowledge is succinct knowledge.
 Are the trees generated in this way "good"?